 As the Tokyo Olympics get under way this weekend, I thought it would be fun to take a look at some of the scenes in Diana Gabaldon's books that feature athletic prowess of various kinds.

 Not all of these examples have equivalents in the modern Olympic Games, but many of them do.
-I had fun putting this collection together, and I hope you enjoy it!
+Hope you enjoy it!

 *** SPOILER WARNING! ***

 If you haven't read all of the OUTLANDER books, you will encounter spoilers below!
 Read at your own risk.